 The Price of Bread

-Of course, these are all boilerplate cliches.
-In real life, human nature compels us not to miss out on a great deal — something the marketing industry will continue to reap rewards with, and the advertising industry will happily tag along (I should know, I used to be an adman in my pre-Canadian career-gifted life.)
+Of course, these are all boilerplate clichés.
+In real life, human nature compels us not to miss out on a great deal — something the marketing industry will continue to reap rewards with, and the marketing industry will happily tag along (I should know, I used to be in such a business during my pre-Canadian career-gifted life.)
 But I digress.

 However, in these times of penny-pinching, rolling-backing, discount-hunting and no-frilling, I have started noticing things that I never quite got a chance to appreciate until recently.
 First and foremost of which is The Price of Bread.